AaltoSciComp/scicomp-docs/triton/tut/gpu.rst

 Reserving resources for GPU programs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Slurm keeps track of the GPU resources as generic resources (GRES) or
+trackable resources (TRES).
+They are basically limited resources that you
+can request in addition to normal resources such as CPUs and RAM.

 To request GPUs on Slurm, you should use the ``--gres=gpu:1`` or ``--gpus=1``
 -flags.

+You can also use syntax ``--gres=gpu:GPU_TYPE:1``, where ``GPU_TYPE``
+is a name chosen by the admins for the GPU.
+For example, ``--gres=gpu:v100:1``
+would give you a V100 card.
+See section on
+:ref:`reserving specific GPU architectures <gpu-constraint>` for more information.

 You can request more than one GPU with ``--gres=gpu:G``, where ``G`` is
 the number of the requested GPUs.

-See section
-:ref:`on reserving specific GPU architectures <gpu-constraint>` and
+Some GPUs are placed in a quick debugging queue.
+See section on
-:ref:`on reserving quick debugging resources <gpushort>` for more
+:ref:`reserving quick debugging resources <gpushort>` for more
-advanced reservation options.
+information.

 .. note::